marvin-hansen/marvin-hansen/README.md

 - 🔭 Author of DeepCausality https://deepcausality.com
 - 👷 Author the the Build Utils for Bazel and BuildBuddy: https://github.com/marvin-hansen/buildutils
-- 🌱 I’m currently learning computational causality in Rust
+- 💚 Contributor of the Rust examples to the Bazel project: https://github.com/bazelbuild/examples/tree/main/rust-examples
 - 📫 How to reach me: Good old email https://deepcausality.com/contact/